Yandex Cloud

 3. Configuring Kafka Connect to work with Managed Service for Apache Kafka®

-Configuring Kafka Connect for Managed Service for Apache Kafka® clusters
+Configuring Kafka Connect to work with a Managed Service for Apache Kafka® cluster

 Written by